EzeRomanelli/go-Microservices/README.md

 To run and test the application, simply clone the repo and go into the project directory, and run make up_build (to trigger the docker build)
 , then run make start (to start the frontend)

+By default, the frontend is going to be deployed at port :80, on localhost.

 Any feedback is appreciated!